alessandro-bramanti/V1-cells---Generation-and-Characterization/README.md

 	unneeded steps can be skipped commenting out the corresponding section inside the file

-V1_cell_set.mat
-	set of 100 cells analyzed in the paper
-	(format of the variables described in generate_V1_cell.m) V1_angular_dists.mat
-	angular distributions of excitatory and
-	inhibitory inputs in the set of 100 cells analyzed in the paper
-	(format described in generate_V1_cell.m) V1_pinwheels_300_300.mat
+V1_pinwheels_300_300.mat
 	orientation "pinwheel" map used for
 	the paper's cell set